 Please note: 1 bag of Portland cement is equal to about 6 (80 lb) bags of Pre-mix (Pre-mix is a mixture of Portland cement, sand and gravel to which you only add water to)

-When buying a mixer you must take into consideration the overall cubic feet of the unit.
-Most manufacturers will say that the total volume of the drum is 9 cubic feet or the capacity is 9 cubic feet.
-This 9 cubic feet is really about 6 cubic feet of batch output for your pour (remember concrete mixers do not mix straight up and down they mix on an angle which means the entire drum is not used all at once, only about 2/3 of the capacity will be used).
+When buying cement mixers you must take into consideration the overall cubic feet of the unit.
+Most manufacturers will say that the total drum capacity of the machine is 9 cubic feet or the capacity is 9 cubic feet.
+This 9 cubic feet is really about 6 cubic feet of batch output for your pour (remember mixers do not mix straight up and down they mix on an angle which means the entire drum is not used all at once, only about 2/3 of the capacity will be used).

-BE CAREFUL: Some people get confused between Portland cement and Pre-Mix and some manufacturers will base batch capacity on Pre-Mix for their concrete mixers since a lot of consumers will purchase Pre-Mix from their local Home Depot or Lowes.
+BE CAREFUL: Some people get confused between Portland cement and Pre-Mix and some manufacturers will base batch mixing on Pre-Mix for their machines since a lot of consumers will purchase Pre-Mix from their local Home Depot or Lowes.
 Pre-Mix is more efficient for almost all jobsite applications.

 So you must ask or realize that if the machine has a rating of 1-2 bags and it is only a 5 cubic foot cement mixer it is based off of pre-mix bags.
 Because 2 bags of regular cement or (Portland cement) would require a 1000 lbs of mixing material to complete the job and no towable mixer can handle that, only an industrial sized batch plant.

-Other things to consider is how the machine is powered, do you need a gas or electric mixer, that all depends on how or where you plan to mix.
-If you are on a jobsite and power is not easily accessible then gas is the way to go, if you are mixing indoors or have a generator on site, electric is a great alternative as its quiet and requires a lot less maintenance then a gas engine.
+Other things to consider is how the cement mixers are powered, do you need a heavy duty gas or electric motor on the construction site, that all depends on how or where you plan to mix.
+If you are on a job site and power is not easily accessible then gas is the way to go, if you are mixing indoors or have a generator on site, electric is a great alternative as its quiet and requires a lot less maintenance then a gas engine.
+There different types of cement mixers for different types of jobs.

 Volumes & Weights of Materials